terrycojones/daudin/README.md

 I'm going to try using `pysh` for real and see what kinds of additional helper functions I end up adding and how things go in general.
 It's easy to imagine some things, like a smart `cd` command (I've written quite a few shell `cd` commands over the years, including a client-server one :-)).
+The prompt could be a function.
+Many things could be done with history.
+Etc.

 Thanks for reading, and thanks Derek & Nelson.